steinuil/homebrew-desu/README.md

 ### `pearpc`

-It compiles just fine, but it's slower than a slug climbing up a salt obelisk on a dry, sunny day.
+It compiles just fine but it's reeeeeally slow.

-It's just ***that*** slow.

 Use it if you have a hexacore CPU from the future or something.

 ### `teeworlds`

 This doesn't work.
 I don't know why.
 Maybe one day I'll go in the teeworlds channel and ask why the fuck, but fuck doing that now.

+### Other stuff

+I usually push formulæ I requested to merge in the official taps here first.
+Those work.

 ## Usage